-While these things can be helpful (except the just-get-over-it mentality) if you don’t have the ability to “talk yourself off the ledge” these skills and activities will be useless.
+While these things can be helpful (except the just-get-over-it-just-think-positive-everything-is-sunshine-and-rainbows-if-you-want-it-to-be mentality) if you don’t have the ability to “talk yourself off the ledge” these skills and activities won’t be as effective or virtually will be useless.

 I’m not talking about “thinking positive”.
 Life sucks sometimes.
 Mental illness sucks.
-It is a lifelong weight that will always be strapped to your back.
+It is a lifelong weight that will be strapped to your back.
 Ignoring it doesn’t work.
-We live in this culture where its all about positive living, and positive vibes even when things are really sh**ty.
+We live in this culture where its all about positive living, and pOsItIvE vIbEs even when things are really sh**ty.
 Its ok to accept that not everything in life is “for a reason” or “a blessing in disguise”.

 Allow yourself to feel the way you feel and develop that inner monologue to move you out of that place.
 With practice and patience, I believe this will help you as its helped me.